 Note: This lesson is adapted from materials contained in the Bill of Rights Institute’s forthcoming U.S. History resource entitled Life, Liberty, and the Pursuit of Happiness: A History of the American Experiment.
-This free online resource covers 1491 to the present day, is aligned to the College Boards AP U.S. history framework, and will be available for use in the 2020 school year.
+This free online resource covers 1491 to the present day, is aligned to the College Boards AP U.S. history framework, and will be available for use this school year.
 To learn more and to receive updates, visit our website.
-Lesson Objectives:

 - Students will review the Founders’ intentions for the practice of impeachment using excerpts from Madison’s Notes on the Debates of the Federal Convention and the Constitution.

 - Students will compare the contexts for the impeachment proceedings of Andrew Johnson, Richard Nixon, Bill Clinton, and Donald Trump.

 - Students will evaluate the significance of the process of impeachment as a component of the system of checks and balances.

 - Handout A: The Constitutional Provisions on Impeachment (see below)

 - Handout B: Impeachment in U.S. History (see below)